|

 buildings intertwining with more recent structures, all laid

 out in a broad street system in the fashion of centuries past.
+This coastal town has a magnificent view of Brudenell Point,

 Lower Montague and the open waterway.
 The wharf is excellently